 - Petty cash book.

-The simple cash book makes a record of only cash transactions and is just like cash account.
+i.
+Simple cash Book: The simple cash book makes a record of only cash transactions and is just like a cash account.
 All cash receipts are recorded on the debit side and all cash payments are recorded on the credit side.